atolab/zenoh-web/content/docs/migration_1.0/C_Pico.md

 ## KeyExpr / String Conversion

-In 1.0 we have reworked coversaion between key expressions and strings, illustrated below.
+In 1.0.0, we have reworked the conversion between key expressions and strings, illustrated below.

 - Zenoh 0.11.x